Deltathens/tukwimo/README.md

 # tukwimo
 Hello, this is a conlang I am working on.
-The name tukwimo is no longer accurate, but is.
+The name tukwimo is no longer accurate, but 'tukë awio'ojl' is.